NAS QNAP Turbo Station TS-431U RAID Controller Failure: Causes, Effects, and Data Recovery

 Yes, the use of a UPS (Uninterruptible Power Supply) can help minimize data loss risks during power outages or disruptions for NAS QNAP Turbo Station TS-431U devices.
 A UPS provides backup power to the NAS device, allowing it to continue operating even when the main power source is unavailable.
 This ensures that the NAS can gracefully shut down or continue running until power is restored, reducing the risk of data loss or corruption.
 Additionally, a UPS can also protect the NAS from power surges or fluctuations, which can damage the device or its components.

-Although NAS Turbo Station TS-431U can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-431U can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view